Be Holy in Your Conduct

-Welcome to the SafeConduct™ Workbench.
-Here we provide tools to help you develop and participate in your ministry’s abuse prevention program.
-These include access to services and other reference materials.
-Services are available to all United Church of Christ, Christian Church (Disciples of Christ) and Presbyterian Church (USA) churches, related entities, and camps.
+Exclusively for Insurance Board participants and members, our SafeConduct™ Workbench and other programs provide tools to cultivate responsible leadership and prevent sexual abuse and bullying.
+Services are available to all United Church of Christ, Christian Church (Disciples of Christ) Alliance of Baptists and Presbyterian Church (USA) churches, related entities, and camps.

 Please take a moment to read this message from the Insurance Board.

 A complete abuse prevention policy template is provided.
 This Word document template will save you many, many hours of debate and drafting.
 It includes guidance and essential content missing from many policies.

 If you have a written policy now, here is a FREE self assessment tool.
 On line.
 Interactive.
 A private space to evaluate your church’s abuse prevention policies and to plan improvements.
 To get started, download the self-assessment user guide.

 To access training and background checking services, you must appoint an Administrator.
 See pricing information for background checking.

 Training is free!
 Armatus training for staff and volunteers begins here.
 Login ID and Password are required.
 See the administrator guide, for account set up.
 Also see the Training Implementation guide.

 Training (Armatus) Course Outline